Home

 DISABLE_MICROS_AS_DEGREE_PARAMETERdisabledDisables passing also microsecond values as (target angle) parameter.
 Saves up to 128 bytes program memory.

-DISABLE_MIN_AND_MAX_CONSTRAINTSdisabledDisables servo movement constraints.
-Saves 4 bytes RAM per servo but strangely enough no program memory.
+ENABLE_MIN_AND_MAX_CONSTRAINTSdisabledEnables servo movement constraints.
+Requires 4 bytes RAM per servo and 36 bytes program memory.

 DISABLE_PAUSE_RESUMEdisabledDisables pause and resume functionality.
 Saves 5 bytes RAM per servo.